elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 Click on the button that says **Reveal Config Vars**

 Make sure you have the following environment variables set.
-Note - they may not be set in this same order
+Note - they may not be set in this same order.
+Anything not in this list, you should set.

 ```
 DATABASE_URL: heroku-sets-this-for=you